projectcontour/contour/site/docs/main/configuration.md

 ### Listener Configuration

-The listenter configuration block can be used to configure various parameters for Envoy listener.
+The listener configuration block can be used to configure various parameters for Envoy listener.

 | Field Name | Type| Default  | Description |
 |------------|-----|----------|-------------|